zeek/zeekctl/doc/broctl.rst

 .. _PFRINGFirstAppInstance:

 *PFRINGFirstAppInstance* (int, default 0)
     The first application instance for a PF_RING dnacluster interface to use.
 Broctl will start at this application instance number and increment for each new process running on that DNA cluster.
-Bro must be linked with PF_RING's libpcap wrapper and PFRINGClusterID must be non-zero for this option to work.
+Bro must be linked with PF_RING's libpcap wrapper, PFRINGClusterID must be non-zero, and you must be using PF_RING+DNA and libzero for this option to work.

 .. _Prefixes: